 Bonds work in a slightly different way to personal loan products.
 Typically the interest rate (the coupon) would be paid at specified periods in the year.
 The capital amount is repaid at maturity.
 Bonds are also tradeable products which can be priced differently according to market conditions and the financial state of the issuer.

 Most importantly, Wisealpha is not covered by the Financial Services Compensation Scheme.
 This is more relevant as many similar platforms (Vanguard, Moneyfarm) are, which provides more peace of mind in the event of platform insolvency (for amounts up to the protected limit).
 If Wisealpha ceased to trade in theory repayments should continue as investors still own the bonds.

 There also is not a provision fund for losses.
-However, unlike other P2P platforms, an event where a debt was defaulted on comes with severe consequences for the firms, as debt is often issued with terms and conditions (known as covenants) which means that a solution would have to be found otherwise the loan holders could enforce their rights.
-There has not been a situation yet on the platform where a loan has gone genuinely bad, but if one did owing to the size of the entities, recouping money could be a long process.
+However, unlike other P2P platforms, an event where a debt was defaulted on comes with severe consequences for the firms.
+Debt is often issued with terms and conditions (known as covenants).
+This means that a solution would have to be found otherwise the loan holders could enforce their rights.
+There has not been a situation yet on the platform where a loan has gone genuinely bad.
+However there are some that are looking iffy – for example, Debenhams.